 As the out-spouse, you want to ask your spouse to make copies of all the financial records.
 In some cases, the spouse is able and willing to provide copies of these records.
 However, in some cases, the spouse is unable to find the records or unwilling to provide them.
 If your spouse is unable to find the records, you and your spouse can work together to find the financial information.
 Chances are, you will be able to find many account records online easily.
 You and your spouse can send joint requests to banks, mortgage companies, and retirement plan administrators for records.

-If you suspect that your spouse is hiding assets, you should consider speaking to an attorney who has experience when it comes to asset search and investigation.
+If you suspect that your spouse is hiding assets, you should consider speaking to a Monmouth County divorce attorney who has experience when it comes to asset search and investigation.
 In fact, even if you don't think your spouse is hiding their assets, you should contact an attorney to ensure all assets are accounted for.